Operation Hot Rock: Outcome

 Volcanologists consider the 1992 Etna intervention to be one of the most successful lava diversion attempts in history.
 By all accounts, the operation significantly slowed the lava advance when it mattered most, and then completely rerouted it at the critical moment.
 A report by the U.S. Geological Survey noted that about 5 months of intensive effort were required to control the lava during the 1991–92 Etna crisis, and that the outcome might have been very different had the eruption lasted much longer than it did.
-The success depended on continuous, laborious interventions (building multiple barriers, repeated bombing of the flow, etc.) until the eruption's natural output began to wane.
+According to assessment by the U.S. Geological Survey, the success depended on sustained interventions until the eruption naturally subsided.
+Volcanologists have noted that the outcome would likely have differed significantly had the eruption persisted beyond March 1993.

 The Etna case thus demonstrated that while lava flows can be altered by human action, such efforts must be sustained and are not guaranteed unless the eruption itself is of limited duration.
 In the aftermath, the town of Zafferana Etnea expressed enormous relief.
 Many residents, who had spent months under the shadow of the encroaching lava, were able to return to normal life by the summer of 1992.
 The cooled lava flows have since become a part of the landscape above the town, and a monument plaque in Zafferana commemorates the successful diversion.
 The event has been studied in volcanology and civil engineering circles as a notable example of disaster mitigation.
 Italian civil protection agencies incorporated the lessons from Etna 1992 into their contingency planning for future eruptions.
 For the U.S. Marines, the mission was also memorable: HMM-266 received praise for their quick response, and the unusual sight of Marine helicopters "battling" a volcano became part of the unit's history.